Sustainable Elgin Community Grant

 - Changes to a project once a grant has been awarded will necessitate a formal written request as well as a revised budget.

-The ESC reviews and evaluates each application based upon the following criteria.
+The City of Elgin Sustainability Advisory Commission (ESC) reviews and evaluates each application based upon the following criteria.
 These criteria may not apply to every application, and do not represent the only means of evaluation.

 - Does the project address at least one of the focus areas in the Elgin Sustainability Action Plan or the Metropolitan Mayors Caucus' Greenest Region Compact 2?